 Winter months come with lots of time indoors for many areas of the country, but they also come with lots of great opportunities to make connections and teach about special events and seasonal themes.
-One easy way to begin this process is through literature.
+One easy way to begin this process is through some great winter novels.

-Winter-themed novels and chapter books make a great way to engage learners and help them learn about people and places beyond the walls of your classroom.
+Winter-themed literature and chapter books make a great way to engage learners and help them learn about people and places beyond the walls of your classroom.

 That's why I compiled this list of my favorite novels to read during winter.
 Whether you're a busy teacher looking for your next novel study unit or a homeschool parent looking for a great book to engage your learner, this list helps you find your next great book.

 10 Great Winter Novels to Read with Kids

 I had a great time working on this list because it includes many of my favorite books from childhood.
 In order to make sure you have the information you need to make decisions, you'll find I've included a brief synopsis of each book, the general reading level, and a link to a ready-to-use novel study unit when available.

 I've also included a link to the Amazon book to ensure you can quickly and easily get what you need to be shipped right to your door.
 These are affiliate links, which means when you click and buy through the link provided you're helping me cover the costs to keep this site up and running.

 I've found having these things at my fingertips has been a huge time saver when it comes to preparing lesson plans.
 So let's get started, shall we?

 1. Stone Fox

 Stone Fox is truly one of my favorite novels to read when we are getting ready to talk about the Iditarod.
 In fact, it is one of my favorite novels overall.
 That's why you'll also find it on my list of favorite books for 3rd graders.